 The Professional Standards Division reviews all Use of Force incidents for the Department.
-The analysis for the year 2019 shows that in all reported incidents, an effort was made in each case to use the minimum amount of force necessary to effect the arrest.
+The analysis for the year 2020 shows that in all reported incidents, an effort was made in each case to use the minimum amount of force necessary to effect the arrest.
 In all cases, the officers used the proper level of force for the situation.

-Complaints Kernersville Police Department
+Kernersville Police Department Professional Standards Report 2020

 The Kernersville Police Department promptly and thoroughly investigates all allegations of misconduct by its members, regardless of the source.
 All internal investigations are conducted fairly and impartially.
 A single internal investigation may involve more than one complainant and may include more than one alleged violation of several departmental rules, regulations policies or procedures.
-In 2019, Professional Standards investigated thirteen (13) incidents.
-Five (5) were external citizen complaints and eight (8) internal/police agency directed complaints.
-Of the thirteen (13) complaints, six (6) were closed sustained, and seven (7) were closed unfounded.
+In 2020, Professional Standards investigated/reviewed fifteen (15) incidents.
+Seven (7) were external citizen complaints and eight (8) internal/police agency directed complaints.
+Of the fifteen (15) complaints; five (5) were closed sustained, seven (7) were closed unfounded, and three (3) were closed exonerated.